elasticio/api-docs/source/includes/_flows.md

 ```

 This resource allows you to retrieve a flow by its identifier.
 If the flow with given ID does not belong to the current
-user or to one of his organizations, an error is returned.
+user or to one of his Workspace, an error is returned.

 ### HTTP Request